"While it’s possible to live without these organs, we want to do everything we can to keep all of our organs healthy."

 The thyroid is responsible for producing hormones responsible for regulating the body’s metabolism.
 While it is possible to live without it by taking medications that then take over performing the thyroid’s main functions, that’s not something you want — there are things you can do to prevent ever reaching that point in the first place.

-Again, this is where taking an inflammation-fighting supplement likeSmarter Curcumin may prove beneficial.
+Again, this is where taking a supplement that promotes normal inflammation responses likeSmarter Curcumin may prove beneficial.
 Inflammation causes the body to slow the production of hormones produced in the thyroid.
 You can also reduce inflammation by avoidingrefined sugars,gluten, anddairy, as these all can exacerbate issues of the thyroid.

 Eliminating gluten can be especially beneficial, since thyroid disease has been strongly linked to digestive disorders like celiac’s disease andleaky gut syndrome.